For a more in depth look at travel/business tools and resources, check out my free book Location Rebel Arsenal.

 With that, there’s a lot to cover, so let’s jump in.

 Basic Web Essentials

-Basic Hosting - One of the few things here that is a non-negotiable, must have thing if you want to be a location rebel.
-I used Fat Cow for three years due to their good customer service.
-These days however, I recommend Dreamhost.
+Basic Hosting – One of the few things here that is a non-negotiable, must have thing if you want to be a location rebel.
+Bluehost is a great option due to their good customer service, reliability and reasonable pricing.